jasp-stats/jasp-desktop/Docs/development/git-guide.md

 Git Guide
 =========

-Git ([website](https://git-scm.com/), [Wiki](https://en.wikipedia.org/wiki/Git)) is a version control system that we use to develop JASP.
-This document gives tips for working with `git` an `GitHub`, specifically in the context of the JASP module development workflow.
+Git ([website](https://git-scm.com/), [Wiki](https://en.wikipedia.org/wiki/Git)) is a version control system that the JASP Team relies upon to manage different versions of JASP throghout its development.
+This document gives tips for working with `git` an GitHub, specifically in the context of the JASP module development workflow.

 ## Prerequisites